approov/quickstart-ionic-advancedhttp/REFERENCE.md

 * `rejectionReasons`: Only provided for a `rejection` error type.
 If the [Rejection Reasons](https://approov.io/docs/latest/approov-usage-documentation/#rejection-reasons) feature is enabled, this provides a comma separated list of reasons why the app attestation was rejected.

 ## Initialize
 Initializes the Approov SDK and thus enables the Approov features.
-The `config` will have been provided in the initial onboarding or email or can be [obtained](https://approov.io/docs/latest/approov-usage-documentation/#getting-the-initial-sdk-configuration) using the approov CLI.
+The `config` will have been provided in the initial onboarding or email or can be [obtained](https://approov.io/docs/latest/approov-usage-documentation/#getting-the-initial-sdk-configuration) using the Approov CLI.
 This will generate an error if a second attempt is made at initialization with a different `config`.

 ```Javascript
 cordova.plugin.http.approovInitialize(config, success, failure);